hynek/svcs/docs/core-concepts.md

 If this callback fails, it's logged at warning level but otherwise ignored.
 For instance, you could free a database connection pool in an {mod}`atexit` handler or *pytest* fixture.
-This frees you from keeping track of registered resources yourself.
+This frees you from keeping track of registered services yourself.
 You can also use `Registry` as an (async) context manager that (a)closes automatically on exit.